Audio-WestlakeU/FS-EEND/README.md

 | CH3spk | 14.6 | same as above |
 | CH4spk | 21.2 | same as above |

+The ckpts are the average of model parameters for the last epochs.

 # Reference code
 - <a href="https://github.com/hitachi-speech/EEND" target="_blank">EEND</a>